-Once a student’s documentation has been reviewed by the Documentation Review Committee, the student’s file will be assigned to an Access Coordinator (AC).
-The AC will meet with the student to notify them of the outcome of the documentation review decision, learn more about the student’s needs, and to begin the process of setting up appropriate accommodations.
+Once a student’s accommodation request and supporting documentation has been reviewed by members of the Decision, Review and Consultation (DRC) Committee, the student’s file will be assigned to an Access Coordinator (AC).
+The AC will contact the student to notify the student that their initial request has been reviewed, to learn more about the student’s needs, and to begin the process of setting up appropriate accommodations.

-- If needed, the Access Coordinator will advise the student of any additional documentation needs based on the documentation provided and student’s accommodations request(s).
+- If needed, the Access Coordinator will advise the student if any additional information or documentation is requested based on the documentation provided and student’s accommodations request(s).

 New Student Meeting

-The first appointment with the Access Coordinator is the New Student Meeting.
-During the initial meeting with an Access Coordinator, DS policies and procedures are discussed with the student.
+Each student will complete a New Student Meeting with an Access Coordinator.
+During the meeting the Access Coordinator and student will review the requests in more detail and develop the accommodation plan.
+The Access Coordinator will then review Disability Resources policies and procedures for implementing accommodations and provide information about campus resources as appropriate.
 It is the responsibility of the student to make their needs known and to provide the appropriate documentation to support their requests.

 Working with Instructors

-The student is responsible for delivering the accommodations letters generated with the Access Coordinator to the instructors.
+If classroom or exam accommodations are needed the student is responsible for sharing their accommodations letters (faculty notification letters) developed with the Access Coordinator with their instructors.
 Students are encouraged to meet with their instructors to discuss their testing and other accommodations and to answer any questions the instructors may have.

 In the event the accommodations are not meeting the student’s needs, or the accommodations are not being met by the instructor, it is the student’s responsibility to contact their Access Coordinator to discuss the situation.